MorganClemens/skip_list_implementation/README.md

-# SkipList Implementation in C++
+# Skip List Implementation in C++

-An efficient C++ implementation of a Skip List data structure supporting fast insertion, search, and deletion operations with probabilistic balancing.
+An efficient C++ implementation of a _Skip List_ data structure supporting fast insertion, search, and deletion operations with probabilistic balancing.

 A linked list is a fundamental data structure and can be used to implement other common data structures such as a _Skip List_.
 It represents a linear collection of data items whose order is not given by their physical placement in memory.
-While an array keeps a linear set of items in order in contiguous memory order, a _Linked List_ has each item in the list _point_ to the next.
+While an array keeps a linear set of items in contiguous memory, a _Linked List_ has each item in the list _point_ to the next.
 The _Linked List_ is a data structure consisting of a collection of nodes (objects) which together represent a sequence.

-A _Skip List_ allows faster traversal of a list by compiling sevaral different _Linked Lists_ with varying granularity with respect to the number of nodes.
-At the base level all nodes may be visited while at higher levels fewer and fewer nodes are visited during each traversal of the list.
+A _Skip List_ allows faster traversal of a list by compiling several different _Linked Lists_ with varying granularity in terms of the number of nodes.
+At the base level, all nodes may be visited while at higher levels fewer nodes can be visited before traversing the entire list.
+This allows traversal at higher levels before moving to lower levels, resulting in increased efficiency.

 ## Objectives